Crafted for balance

 Flexible living options

-Origami homes are open and light-filled with vaulted ceilings.
-The homes are arranged around a central open space inspired by the classic European courtyard; this ensures that each home is flooded with light, air, and greenery.
+Origami homes are open and light-filled with dramatic vaulted ceilings.
+The homes have unique angles and are filled with windows; this ensures that each home is flooded with light, air, and greenery.

 1,568 — 1,601 SF

 Courtyard townhomes with three bedrooms, two-and-a- half baths, private courtyards, and secure parking.

 Lots 2 and 12

 Corner townhomes with two en-suite bedrooms, two-and-a-half baths, off street parking, and an Accessory Dwelling Unit (ADU) providing income potential.

 Origami is quickly accessible to the popular Mississippi Avenue, the vibrant arts-oriented Alberta Street, the exciting mixed-used corridor along Vancouver/Williams Avenue, historic Kenton downtown, and the emerging neighborhood scaled center in the Woodlawn neighborhood called Dekum Triangle.

 Two-minute drive to both Interstate-5 and Route 99E